 Data is all around us.
-It is in the form of numbers, spreadsheets, pictures, videos and many other things.
+It is in the form of numbers, spreadsheets, pictures, videos, and many other things.
 Companies are now using data and leveraging it to derive impact and grow.
 Today, data is important.
-And for organisations to survive and expand, a data-driven culture is very critical.
+And for organizations to survive and expand, a data-driven culture is very critical.

 But what is data-driven culture?
 Simply put, it is when data is used to make decisions at every level of the organization.
 A data-driven culture is about replacing the gut feeling to make decisions with facts and assumptions.

 However, it is important to note that a large amount of data does not mean a company is data-driven or has a data-driven culture.
 Organizations need to leverage data to derive insights and make decisions based on it.

 A company is said to have a data-driven culture when people are clear about the driver metrics they are responsible for and how those metrics move the Key Performance Indicators, or KPIs.
 There needs to be data democratization, i.e. the information is accessible to the average user.
 The company needs its employees to understand and use data to make decisions based on their roles.
 It needs citizen analysts, who can do simpler analytics, and are not dependent on the data team for it.
 The company also needs a Single Source of Truth—when the employees are making decisions based on the same set of data.
 It needs to have data governance and Master Data Management in place to maintain uniformity, accuracy, usability, and security of data.

 The better these indicators are, the more data-driven a company is.
 While these may seem complicated, they are actually not.
 Once you start your data culture journey and properly do it, these factors will slip right into place.

 However, it is important to note that data culture is not a one-off project that can be shelved once completed.